mldangelo/personal-site/docs/design-goals.md

 # Design Goals

-This projects attempts to follow these design principles.
-Feedback and discussion around these are encouraged.
+This projects attempts to follow the design principles outlined below.
+Feedback and discussion is encouraged.
 Please feel free to submit an issue or get in touch.

 ## Simple

-1. Someone learning web development should be able to clone this repo and start making it their own within a few minutes.
+1. Students and new web developers should be able to fork or clone this repo and start making it their own within a few minutes.
 2. Does not require reading a large amount of documentation.

 ## Fast